alexshaoo/WebRacer/README.md

 ```

 ## Plan Moving Forward 🤔
-Obviously, WebRacer isnt done yet.
-At the time of writing this we're still working on polishing our frontend to make the user experience better and populating a reserve of interesting questions to ask users.
+At the time of writing, we're still working on polishing our frontend to make the user experience better, as well as populating a reserve of interesting questions to ask users.